Justintime50/os-scripting/README.md

 - `software-update.sh` - lists all available updates and then installs them without opening the app store.
 May require admin password.
 - `update-mac-name.sh` - updates the mac's computer name, hostname and bonjour name.

+### Troubleshooting
+The following scripts can be used to troubleshoot macOS
+- `dep-reset-high-sierra.sh` - reset the DEP prompt to appear again on boot up for High Sierra and later.
+- `dep-reset-sierra.sh` - reset the DEP prompt to appear again on boot up for Sierra.

 ## Usage

 ### Creating Scripts